If your love of Halloween clashes with your values, don’t despair! You can still enjoy yourself while being kind to the environment (and your wallet).

 When it comes to those Halloween costumes, a 2019 investigation by Hubbub and the Fairyland Trust revealed that from 19 supermarkets and retailers, 83% of the material used was polluting oil-based plastic likely to end up in landfill with the most common plastic polymer being polyester.
 Therefore, trying some of those swaps I mentioned previously will not only save you money, but will help you cut back on plastic also.

-When it comes to 'trick-or-treating', why not make your own Halloween treats, or simply try avoiding individually wrapped lollies and chocolates.
-Furthermore ,you could swap the plastic bucket for a reusable basket, or tote.
+Why not make your own Halloween treats, or simply try avoiding individually wrapped lollies and chocolates.
+Furthermore ,you could swap the plastic bucket used for trick-or-treating for a reusable basket, or tote.

 To solve that glitter problem, look out for biodegradable glitter, made from plants (check out EcoStardust).
 This way you will not be contributing to micro-plastic pollution.